daniellivingston/exodus-polyhedra/README.md

 # Configuring the Python examples

-A Python script is included in the `py-lib` directory.
+Python scripts are included in the `py-lib` directory.
 These are used to create 3D Exodus meshes.

 These scripts was written by Ethan Coon as part of the Amanzi/ATS project and can